Vitalijus/fmt100/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running.
+These instructions will get you a copy of the project up.

 # Prerequisites